EOCOnline/eoconline.github.io/content/english/_index.md

 features:
   - title: "EOC Specific Insights"
     image: "/images/GoogleMaps.512x403.png"
-    content: "We focus on Emergency Operation Centers: rural & international with few dedicated staff"
+    content: "We focus on smaller rural (& international) Emergency Operation Centers with few dedicated staff"
     bulletpoints:
       - Learn about FEMA's recent innovations in supporting EOC (& IMTs) over the past decade
       - What do we think of software used by EOCs?
 Check out our take on them.